-The rise of online money transfer providers that specialise in moving funds internationally means you have more options to choose from than ever before, and that it’s easy to save money when you send transfers overseas.
-You just need to shop around to find the transfer provider that offers a secure and cost-effective deal.
+The rise of online money transfer providers that specialize in moving funds internationally means you have more options and that it’s easy to save money when you send transfers overseas.
+You just need to shop for the transfer provider that offers a secure and cost-effective deal.

 Save money on your personal or business international money transfer today.
 Fill in the form and you’ll be contacted by a foreign exchange expert to have an obligation-free discussion about your options.

 With over 17 years of foreign exchange expertise and over $100 billion transferred, OFX can help with all your currency exchange needs, including:

 - Risk management

 - If the provider quotes a different rate to the one above please let us know

 Why might someone need to make regular overseas payments?

 - Do you own property overseas?

 - Are you spending a few months traveling, but you still need to keep on top of your bills at home?

 - Are you working in the United States and sending money back home to your family when you can?